adamsilver/adamsilver.io-jekyll/_posts/2014-01-22-creating-accessible-forms.md

 Labels provide information about each control.
 Visual users will see the label and visually impaired users may use a screen reader which will read out the label.
 Labels are only needed for controls that provide a vessel for input e.g. submit buttons are fine without.

-Additionally browsers may provide the ability to click a label which will either move focus to the control or even mark the control as checked in the case of a checkbox or radio control.
+Additionally, browsers may provide the ability to click a label which will either move focus to the control or even mark the control as checked in the case of a checkbox or radio control.

 Associating a control with a label as follows: